Renovations for Mountain Retreat Delivers Depreciation Rewards

 The charming cottage on 2232m2 block, featured an Alpine design with grand towering roof line, plus kitchen, bathroom, three bedrooms and living areas spread out over three levels.
 The home had an original two-way featured fireplace which also acts as an exterior outdoor oven.
 Outside is a free standing a large double lock-up color bond garage with drive through access to the rear yard.

 Upon inspection of the home, our Property Tax Analyst Kristy Bauer recorded in detail, the renovations and upgrades.
 The original home has been transformed into a modern, comfortable holiday escape blending old and new heritage features.

 These renovations formed the basis of our evaluation to determine the depreciation allowances applicable for both capital works to the Building, and the new Plant & Equipment items purchased (Division 43 and 40).
 In addition, we also conducted a detailed inventory of new furniture purchased to fit-out the property as a holiday rental.
 Our clients kept detailed records of all expenditure, making our job so much easier.

 Overall, our Property Tax Team calculated a total of $5,444 in depreciation deductions for the first full financial year, based on $100,963 in renovations and new purchases of assets.
-The entire cost of the renovations would be recouped through depreciation deductions over the next 40 years by our client or subsequent investor.
+The entire cost of the renovations could be recouped through depreciation deductions over the next 40 years by our client.